devnationworld/resources/README.md

 [The worry list.](https://alifeofproductivity.com/the-worry-list/) [Podcast] How to step back from all of the things you are worrying about.
 [ALIFEOFPRODUCTIVITY]

 [How to be prepared for opportunities.](https://www.lifeoptimizer.org/2021/01/27/how-to-be-prepared-for-opportunities/) How do you make the most of the opportunities?
 Here are some tips.
 [LIFEOPTIMIZER]

+[React performance optimization tips.](https://dev.to/harshdand/react-performance-optimization-tips-4238) In this post, Harsh looks into how we can improve the performance of React apps that need to render a lot of components on the screen.
+[DEVTO]

 ## Learning
 [Learn easier & faster with side-effect learning.](https://www.youtube.com/watch?v=kqVpbwCaYlI)  Sometimes the best way to learn is by accident.
 And some accidents can be...arranged.
 [YOUTUBE]